-Youth development programs also typically have few extra resources for training teachers, and it can be hard to know how a person teaches until you experience it.
+Are you looking for a youth development teaching tool?
+Youth empowerment programs often seek out ways to help their teachers become more effective at empowering their students.
+They also typically have limited resources for training teachers, and it can be hard to know how a person teaches until you see their results.
 Perhaps you’ve had a disappointing hiring experience?

 Here’s one example.
 Let’s say you’ve hired a new teacher whom we’ll call Shannon.
 Shannon really understands her subject (she’s a painter with a degree in fine arts and a minor in teaching), and she does a lot of things right:

 You’ve seen her work and she’s talented and accomplished.
 You’re pretty sure she’s going to be a great addition, so you’ve been looking forward to sitting in on one of her lessons.